-Due to the COVID-19 pandemic, in-person summer 2020 events and trainings have been canceled.
-While we will not be conducting in-person training, we are happy to provide live trainings, discussions, and workshops through Webex.
-If you would like to schedule a virtual training for your class, office, or department, please reach out to Stacy Galbo, Deputy Title IX Coordinator for Educational Outreach and Training, at firstname.lastname@example.org.
+If you would like to schedule an in-person or virtual training for your class, office, RSO, or department, please visit our Take Time for Title IX page or reach out to Stacy Galbo, Assistant Dean for Student Conduct/Deputy Title IX Coordinator/Investigator, at email@example.com.
 Examples of previous training topics include bystander intervention, Title IX basics, survivor support, consent and healthy relationships, neurobiology of trauma, rape culture, and more.

 As a result of Title IX Education and Outreach Efforts, students will:

-Gain knowledge and understanding of how to navigate instances of sexual misconduct.
+Gain knowledge and understanding of how to navigate instances of harassment (sexual misconduct).

 Recognize that the Title IX Office is committed to fostering campus cultures of respect free from gender-based discrimination.

 Become empowered to safely intervene when problematic behavior is observed.

 The Title IX Office is responsible for providing educational training programs to assist members of the University community in understanding discrimination, harassment, and retaliation, and how to address behaviors that violate University policy.
 More information about the University's Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy can be found here.